TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 He had the highest fantasy score of any player this season when he racked up 55.4 PPR fantasy points in Week 12 against the New York Giants.
 But consistency was an issue at times, as he also had four games with just single-digit points.

-He's not an elite receiving back like McCaffrey is, though he's more than capable with the ball in his hands in space.
+He's not an elite receiving back like Christian McCaffrey is, though he's more than capable with the ball in his hands in space.
 But the Lions also have a ton of weapons at pass-catcher, with wide receivers Amon-Ra St. Brown and Jameson Williams and tight end Sam LaPorta (back) all being among the NFL's best at their positions.

 2. Christian McCaffrey, RB, San Francisco 49ers

 CMC has dealt with more than his fair share of serious injuries.
-He's had seasons of just seven, four, and three games played thanks to various aliments.
+He's had seasons of just seven, four, and three games played thanks to various ailments.
 But he was the RB1 overall in 2025, largely buoyed by his ridiculous usage as a receiver.

 He finished the season with 129 targets, 102 catches, 924 yards, and seven touchdown catches.
 That's simply unfair pass-catching work for an RB in fantasy football.
-It made up for him only averaging just under 3.9 yards per carry on the ground, though he did get a ton of rushing work, ending up with 1,202 rush yards and 10 scores on the ground.
+It made up for him, only averaging just under 3.9 yards per carry on the ground, though he did get a ton of rushing work, ending up with 1,202 rush yards and 10 scores on the ground.

-CMC is a unique player in that if he had focused fully on playing wide receiver, he could probably have a job in the NFL still playing the position.
+CMC is a unique player in that if he had focused fully on playing wide receiver, he could probably have a job in the NFL, still playing the position.
 He's a huge mismatch weapon against linebackers, who simply can't cover him when he runs routes out of the backfield.

 He also has excellent hands, can high-point passes effectively, and is good at boxing out defenders to make the catch.
 He's the ultimate safety valve for the QB.
 The 49ers lean into him heavily when their other pass-catchers are injured, and tight end George Kittle (Achilles) tore his Achilles tendon in their playoff loss.